okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ];
 ```

-Now you should have direct link to a default posts page list.
+Now you should have direct link to a default already functional posts page list.
 This page is a sort of guesser page that will try to detect the best suited fields by introspecting each value of each resource item properties.

-As you can guess, by theirs own nature, this fallback pages should not be used on production on any way.
+As you can guess, by theirs own nature, this kind of fallback pages should not be used on production at any way.
 Their greatest utility is to print a direct full usable Vue template code to your browser console with a link to the target CRUD page file where to paste this code.

 ![console](/assets/tutorial/console.png)

 As soon you create this file and paste your code inside it, VA will recognize it and it will take place of guesser page (you should not have specific console message anymore).
-Do the same for each CRUD pages, i.e. `List`, `Create`, `Show`, `Edit`.
+Do the same for each CRUD pages, i.e. **List**, **Create**, **Show**, **Edit**.
 No you're ready for full customization !

 Sample for posts list :